Built for Better Retention

 It’s never been tougher to be in Learning and Development.

-High-quality training remains critical to business success, and when done right through microlearning, it delivers outsized ROI compared to almost any other investment.
+High-quality training remains critical to business success, and when done right through microlearning, it can deliver outsized ROI compared with almost any other investment.

-❌ Lack of L&D resources – a single high-quality course can take 40 to 60 hours to design, stretching already lean teams.
+Developing a single high-quality course can take 40 to 60 hours, stretching already lean teams.

 The issue is that L&D teams have inherited a model of training that assumes that because the work day is 8 hours long, training should be too.